del-Pacifico/Mass-Image-Downloader/README.md

 - **Recommended browser setting**
   🚨 Disable **“Ask where to save each file before downloading”** for uninterrupted bulk downloads

+- **Node.js** (optional, for linting or bundling tasks)

+### Browser testing status (v2.08.149)

+- **Brave** → Fully tested 👍🏼
+- **Chrome** → Not fully tested on this release 🚨
+- **Edge** → Not fully tested on this release  🚨

+The extension should run normally across all Chromium-based browsers, but this version has only been validated on Brave during QA.
+Additional cross-browser verification is planned for the next iteration.

 - **Notes**
   - Enterprise/managed browsers may restrict the Downloads API or filename handling
   - Custom subfolders are sanitized and resolved under the default Downloads directory